 03 March 2013

 hello!
-I have to fill a registration form of central excise and I have no idea about it. so pls help me by giving a format of completely filled registration form of central excise.
+I have to fill a registration form of central excise and I have no idea about it. so pls help me by giving a format of completely filled registration form of central excise. thank you.

 i am posting so information for online registration in excise.